shreyazz/trackcovid-hackON/README.md

 # trackcovid-hackON

-This is a covid and vaccine availability tracker website which is made by me and my friend Sumeet Yadav, for a hackathon (HackON 2.0).
+This is a covid and vaccine availability tracker website which is made by me and my team mate Sumeet Yadav, for a hackathon (HackON 2.0).

 ## Languages and Libraries we used:
 1.)
 HTML5 <br>